CosmodiumCS/MK01-OnlyRAT/README.md

 onlyrat --manual
 ```

+## How It Works:
+OnlyRAT is a very simple yet complex peice of network oriented malware.
+To learn how it works and to possibly build up your malware skillset, I highly reccomend checking out [this](https://www.cosmodiumcs.com/post/ssh-network-attacks-in-onlyrat) article that I wrote about OnlyRAT.

 ## Connection Types:
 OnlyRAT is capable of connecting to the target both locally and remotely [VPS Install required for remote connections].
 OnlyRAT makes this change easy via the following...